 - If people think I’m a fool they will not like me and I will feel undervalued (core belief – people MUST like me)

-Although our preferred form of mental health counselling for Anticipatory Anxiety is Tranceformental CBT we also offer alternative psychotherapies for those who might prefer a different approach.
+Although our preferred form of psychotherapy for Anticipatory Anxiety is Tranceformental CBT we also offer alternative psychotherapies for those who might prefer a different approach.

 Free Initial Consultations for Anticipatory Anxiety

 We offer all prospective clients an initial consultation to discuss your Anticipatory Anxiety prior to commencing any treatment plans.

 The consultation is free and lasts around 50 minutes.